 7 Questions to Choose the Right Secured Credit Card

 Trying to make it in today's society without a credit card is tough.
-Hotels, car rentals, and airlines are just a few of the places that credit cards are required.
+Buying airline tickets, reserving a hotel room, or renting a car are just a few examples of purchases that are difficult without a credit card.
 Even if you have enough cash to cover your purchase, many places still ask that you pay with a credit card or at least use a credit card to secure your reservation.
-Using a debit card may suffice, but in some cases, the company may place a hold on a funds or require you to pay a hefty security deposit.
+Using a debit card may suffice, but in some cases, the company may place a hold on funds or require you to pay a hefty security deposit.

-Secured credit cards are viable alternatives to regular credit cards.
-The major difference is that you have to put down a deposit to secure your credit limit.
-Your security deposit is typically returned when you close your account or the card issuer converts your card to an unsecured credit card as long as you make timely payments and keep your account in good standing.
+Secured credit cards are similar to prepaid cards because they rarely extend actual credit.
+You have to put down a security deposit that typically is equal to your "credit" limit.
+But they are a better option than a prepaid card if you are trying to build credit because your card usage is reported to the major credit agencies.
+Use the card responsibly, and you can begin to build—or rebuild—your credit.
+Your security deposit typically is returned when you close your account or the card issuer converts your card to an unsecured card, which sometimes is an option if you make timely payments and keep your account in good standing.

 What is the minimum security deposit?

-A secured credit card with a low minimum requirement is easier to get; that means you won't have to come up with as much money to receive the credit card.
-It also means you'll have a low credit limit.
-As you're shopping around, have an idea of the deposit you're able to pay and rule out the cards with minimum security deposit requirements outside your budget.
+Cards with low minimum deposits are easier to get, but they'll also have a lower limit.
+As you're shopping around, have an idea of the deposit you're able to pay and rule out the cards with minimum security deposit requirements outside of your budget.

 What will your credit limit be?

-If you want the credit card to help establish or re-establish your credit, the credit card issuer must report to the major credit bureaus—Equifax, Experian, and TransUnion.
-Secured credit cards that don’t report to bureaus will give you credit card purchasing privileges, but won’t help your credit rating.
-Reporting to an alternative credit reporting agency won't really benefit you because only a few lenders use these credit reports.
+If you want the credit card to help establish or re-establish your credit, make sure the credit card issuer is reporting to the major credit bureaus—Equifax, Experian, and TransUnion.
+Secured credit cards that don’t report to bureaus are effectively just prepaid cards and won’t help your credit rating.
+Reporting to an alternative credit reporting agency also won't benefit you because only a few lenders use these credit reports.

 Do you have the option to convert to an unsecured credit card?

-Is the secured credit card offered by a reputable bank?
+Is the card offered by a reputable bank?

-People with bad credit and no credit - the ones who typically shop for secured credit cards - are often targeted with predatory products.
+If you're shopping for a secured credit card, you likely have bad credit or no credit and might be targeted by those selling predatory products.
 Some secured credit cards on the market have absurdly high interest rates and fees.
 Avoid applying for a card from any bank that sounds sketchy, even if the offer seems like a great deal.

-More people are giving feed back and reporting scams on various internet sites.
-Do an internet search for the credit card you're considering to learn what others have experienced with that secured credit card and the credit card issuer.
+Do an internet search for the credit card you're considering to read reviews and learn what others have experienced with that card and its credit card issuer.